LCAV/continuous-localization/README.md

     ```
     conda env create -f environment.yml
     ```

-### Note on SCS dependency:

-The package cvxpy uses SCS as default solver.
-The problem is that for SCS to work it needs to be installed with BLAS and LAPACK support, which is not done automatically.
-I did not manage to set up SCS as default solver in the travis environment, so I decided to use CVXOPT instead, for which the installation is less problematic.
+## Contents

+### Notebooks
+- *GenerateAllFigures.ipynb*: generate the Figures used in the paper.

+### Other
+- *datasets/*: Lawnmower and WiFi datasets for range-only localization.
+See *datasets/README.md* for descriptions.

-### Contribute
+## Contribute

-If you want to contribute to this repository, you should run:
+If you want to contribute to this repository, please check CONTRIBUTE.md.

-    ./scripts/setup_repository

-after downloading the repository, in order to set up `yapf` formatter and git hook for removing non important changes form Jupyter Notebooks.

-## Test Suite

-To run tests, type in terminal

-   pytest test/

-To see if important notebooks run without error, you can also run

-   python runner.py

 ## Documentation